Members

 Non-audit services

-An analysis of the fees earned by the external auditor for audit and non-audit services can be found in note 7 to the consolidated financial statements on page 161 of the 2023 Annual Report.
+An analysis of the fees earned by the external auditor for audit and non-audit services can be found in note 7 to the consolidated financial statements on page 192 of the 2024 Annual Report.

 Auditor objectivity and independence

 The Committee carries out regular reviews to ensure that auditor objectivity and independence are maintained at all times.
 As in previous years, the Committee specifically considered the potential threats that each limited non-audit engagement may present to the objectivity and independence of the external auditor.
 In each case, the Committee was satisfied with the safeguards in place to ensure that the external auditor remained independent from the Company and its objectivity was not, and is not, compromised.
-No fees were paid to Deloitte LLP on a contingent basis.
+No fees were paid to PwC LLP on a contingent basis.

 At each year end, the external auditor submits a letter setting out how it believes its independence and objectivity have been maintained.
 The external auditor is also required to rotate the audit partner responsible for the Group audit every five years and significant subsidiary audits every five years.

 Based on these strict procedures, the Committee remains confident that auditor objectivity and independence have been maintained.
-Furthermore, the new external auditor, PwC LLP, provided the Committee with confirmation of its independence and objectivity in advance of its appointment as external auditor for the financial year ending 31 December 2024.

 Internal audit